Technical description of main components

 For modeling horizontal geothermal collectors, a numerical approach is chosen here, which discretizes the soil and calculates a two-dimensional temperature field at each time step.

 In the figure below, a schematic sectional view of the two-dimensional simulation domain is shown.
-A symmetrical temperature distribution in positive and negative x-direction of the collector tube axis is assumed to save computing time.
+A symmetrical temperature distribution in positive and negative x-direction of the collector tube axis is assumed in order to save computing time.
 Furthermore, boundary effects and interaction between adjacent collector tubes are neglected.
 Therefore, the simulation range in the x-direction includes half the pipe spacing between two adjacent collector pipes including half a collector pipe, where the outer simulation boundaries are assumed to be adiabatic.
 In y-direction the depth of the simulation area is freely adjustable.
 Because the lower simulation boundary conditions are assumed to be constant, a sufficiently large distance between the simulation boundary and the collector pipe should be considered, to avoid the calculation results being too strongly influenced by the constant temperature.

 The simulation area in z-direction is necessary exclusively for the later formation of control surfaces and volumes around the computational nodes for energy balancing and includes the pipe length.

-Within the simulation domain, a computational grid is built up for the numerical calculation of the temperature field in each time step.
-The nodes in x-direction get the index "i", those in y-direction the index "j".
-The narrower the spatial step size is defined between the computational nodes in x- and y-direction, the finer the computational grid is and the more accurate the calculated temperature values are.
+Within the simulation domain, a computational grid is built for the numerical calculation of the temperature field in each time step.
+The nodes in x-direction get the index "i" (horizontal), those in y-direction the index "j" (vertical).
+The smaller the spatial step size defined between computational nodes in the x- and y-directions, the finer the computational grid becomes, leading to more accurate temperature calculations.
 However, this is also associated with a significant increase in computing time.
-In this model, the spatial step sizes between the computational nodes are not kept constant in order to keep the accuracy high only at necessary locations of the simulation area.
-These locations include the region around the collector pipe and the layers near the earth's surface, in order to be able to represent short-term heat extraction and input into the simulation area as accurately as possible.
-The computational nodes each represent control volumes of the soil with a constant temperature.
-By balancing the energy of the control volumes in each time step, their temperatures can be recalculated taking into account the heat storage effect.
-The calculation from to will be explained in detail later.
+In this model, the spatial step sizes between the computational nodes are not equally spread, instead a non-uniform grid is used.
+Areas with high energy fluctuations, like the area around the collector pipe and the layers near the earth's surface as well as the lower boundary, are simulated with a finer mesh to be able to represent short-term energy gradients, while areas with low energy fluctuations are modelled with a wider mesh.
+This allows for a good balance of accuracy and computational speed.
+The overall accuracy can be adjusted by the minimal mesh width and the expansion factor by which the mesh increases from node to node.
+The following presets are made, all using an expansion factor of 2.0, meaning the grid width is doubled from node to node until the maximum width is reached.

 The control volumes are calculated as follows: where is the control volume around a node and , , and are the variable location step widths in x, y, and z directions, respectively.